4 key suspects in Haiti presidential slaying in US custody

 Sanon is charged with conspiring to smuggle goods from the U.S. and providing unlawful export information.
 Court documents state that he allegedly shipped 20 ballistic vests to Haiti, but that the items shipped were described as “medical X-ray vests and school supplies.”

 It was not immediately known if the four suspects had attorneys who could comment on the development.
-The men are scheduled to appear in federal court Wednesday.
+The men are scheduled to appear in federal court Wednesday in Miami.

 A total of seven suspects in the case are now in U.S. custody.
 Dozens of others still languish in Haiti’s main penitentiary, which is severely overcrowded and often lacks food and water for inmates.